centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li><em>type</em> - string identifying the line item type, lowercase using alphanumerics, -, and _</li>
 <li>name - the translatable name of the line item type, used in administrative interfaces including the “Add line item” form on the order edit page</li>
 <li>description - a translatable description of the intended use of line items of this type</li>
-<li>product - boolean indicating whether or not this line item type can be used as a product line item type in interfaces like the Add to Cart form</li>
+<li>product - boolean indicating whether this line item type can be used as a product line item type in interfaces like the Add to Cart form</li>
 <li>add_form_submit_value - the translatable value of the submit button used for adding the line item</li>
 <li>base - string used as the base for the magically constructed callback names, each of which will be defaulted to [base]_[callback] unless explicitly set; defaults to the type</li>
 <li>callbacks - an array of callback function names for the various types of callback required for all the line item type operations, arguments per callback in parentheses: